2nd Algae Biofuel Summit

 Algae can surely make an impact on many industrial companies.
 The algae technology has the potential to substantially effect companies' policies, making it more profitable not to pollute.

-2019 An aside: When my teen age twins learned that I was looking at rentals in Lahaina on the Hawaiin island of Maui for their late winter school break they were both excited, but not for the reasons you might think.
+2019 An update: When my teen age twins learned that I was looking at rentals in Lahaina on the Hawaiin island of Maui for their late winter school break they were both excited, but not for the reasons you might think.

 Surfing, snorkeling, sunbathing, hikes, zip line, a Hana Road trip, a sunrise or sunset trip to the top of Haleakalā are activities that come to mind when thinking about Maui.
 What my kids wanted to see was the Maui-based Pacific Bio-diesel.
 With more than 100 employees statewide, it is the nation’s longest-operating and most experienced biodiesel producer, along with being the state’s only commercial producer of liquid biofuels.
 The two were doing a report for their senior science project about biofuels.
 Pacific Biodiesel has been a leader in renewable fuel production since it created the first retail biodiesel pump in the U.S. in 1996.
 Launched as a way to divert waste cooking oils and grease from Central Maui Landfill, the company grew into a state-of-the-art biodiesel refinery, with collection fleets on three islands and an agricultural operation that creates high-value co-products, including its Kuleana line of natural skin care products and its Maiden Hawaii Naturals culinary and cosmetic oils.